How to Start Affiliate Marketing: A Beginner's Realistic Plan

 | Commission rate | Directly impacts your Revenue Math | 5%+ for physical products, 15%+ for digital/SaaS |

-| Cookie duration | How long after someone clicks your link you still get credit | 30+ days ideal, 24 hours (Amazon) is limiting |
+| Cookie duration | How long after someone clicks your link you still get credit | 30+ days ideal; 38% of programs now use 7 days or less [5] |

 | Payment threshold | Minimum earnings before you get paid | Under $50 is beginner-friendly |